AI Use Cases/Construction

 Annual revenue and 2.5% annual

-Construction firms deploying churn risk prediction typically recover 25-40% of at-risk revenue within the first 12 months by intervening before client relationships break.
-For a mid-market GC with $50M in annual revenue and 2.5% annual churn (industry average), this translates to $312K - $500K in retained revenue.
+Construction firms deploying churn risk prediction typically target recovering 25-40% of at-risk revenue within the first 12 months by intervening before client relationships break.
+For a mid-market GC with $50M in annual revenue and 2.5% annual churn - a working assumption, not your number - that translates to $312K - $500K in retained revenue.
 Beyond revenue recovery, early intervention prevents downstream margin destruction: you stop underperforming projects before they trigger change order disputes and cost overruns.
-RFI cycle time improvements (driven by visibility into delays) typically yield 20-30% reductions, directly improving client satisfaction scores and repeat bid rates.
-Safety incident prevention through early identification of understaffed crews or schedule pressure reduces TRIR by 15-20%, lowering insurance premiums by $40K - $80K annually for a 200-person firm.
+RFI cycle time improvements (driven by visibility into delays) are modeled to yield 20-30% reductions, directly improving client satisfaction scores and repeat bid rates.
+Safety is modeled the same way: early identification of understaffed crews or schedule pressure targets a 15-20% TRIR reduction, worth $40K - $80K a year in premiums for a 200-person firm under those assumptions.

 ROI compounds over 12 months as the model accuracy improves and your team builds institutional muscle around early intervention.
-By month 6, Marketing has flagged and saved 3-5 high-value relationships that would have otherwise churned.
-By month 12, the combination of retained revenue, prevented cost overruns, and reduced insurance claims typically delivers 180-250% ROI on deployment costs.
+The month-6 target: 3-5 high-value relationships flagged and saved that would have otherwise churned.
+By month 12, the combination of retained revenue, prevented cost overruns, and reduced insurance claims is modeled to deliver 180-250% ROI on deployment costs.
 The compounding effect accelerates in year 2 as the AI identifies churn patterns specific to your firm's project mix, client segments, and operational vulnerabilities - enabling increasingly precise, lower-cost interventions.

 Target Scope